Flash fiction: Authors

 Practitioners have included Saadi of Shiraz ("Gulistan of Sa'di"), Bolesław Prus, Anton Chekhov, O. Henry, Franz Kafka, H. P. Lovecraft, Yasunari Kawabata, Ernest Hemingway, Julio Cortázar, Daniil Kharms, Arthur C. Clarke, Richard Brautigan, Ray Bradbury, Kurt Vonnegut Jr., Fredric Brown, John Cage, Philip K. Dick, and Robert Sheckley.

 Hemingway also wrote 18 pieces of flash fiction that were included in his first short-story collection, In Our Time (1925).
-While it is often alleged that (to win a bet) he also wrote the flash fiction "For Sale, Baby Shoes, Never Worn", various iterations of the story date back to 1906, when Hemingway was only 7 years old, rendering his authorship implausible.
+While it is often alleged that (to win a bet) he also wrote the flash fiction "For Sale, Baby Shoes, Never Worn", various iterations of the story date back to 1906, when Hemingway was only seven years old, rendering his authorship implausible.

 Also notable are the 62 "short-shorts" which comprise Severance, the thematic collection by Robert Olen Butler in which each story describes the remaining 90 seconds of conscious awareness within human heads which have been decapitated.

-Contemporary English-speaking writers well known for their published flash fiction include Lydia Davis, David Gaffney, Robert Scotellaro, and Nancy Stohlman, Sherrie Flick, Bruce Holland Rogers, Steve Almond, Barbara Henning, Grant Faulkner.
+Contemporary English-speaking writers well known for their published flash fiction include Amy Hempel, George Saunders, Jamaica Kincaid, Lydia Davis, David Gaffney, Robert Scotellaro, Kathy Fish, Nancy Stohlman, Sherrie Flick, Bruce Holland Rogers, Steve Almond, Barbara Henning, and Grant Faulkner.

 Spanish-speaking literature has many authors of microstories, including Augusto Monterroso ("El Dinosaurio") and Luis Felipe Lomelí ("El Emigrante").
 Their microstories are some of the shortest ever written in that language.
 In Spain, authors of microrrelatos (very short fictions) have included Andrés Neuman, Ramón Gómez de la Serna, José Jiménez Lozano, Javier Tomeo, José María Merino, Juan José Millás, and Óscar Esquivias.
 In his collection La mitad del diablo (Páginas de Espuma, 2006), Juan Pedro Aparicio included the one-word story Luis XIV, which in its entirety reads: "Yo" ("I").
 In Argentina, notable contemporary contributors to the genre have included Marco Denevi, Luisa Valenzuela, and Ana María Shua.

 The Italian writer Italo Calvino consciously searched for a short narrative form, drawing inspiration from Argentine writers Jorge Luis Borges and Adolfo Bioy Casares and finding that Monterroso's was "the most perfect he could find"; "El dinosaurio", in turn, possibly inspired his "The Dinosaurs".

 German-language authors of Kürzestgeschichten, influenced by brief narratives penned by Bertolt Brecht and Franz Kafka, have included Peter Bichsel, Heimito von Doderer, Günter Kunert, and Helmut Heißenbüttel.

 The Arabic-speaking world has produced a number of microstory authors, including the Nobel Prize-winning Egyptian author Naguib Mahfouz, whose book Echoes of an Autobiography is composed mainly of such stories.
 Other flash fiction writers in Arabic include Zakaria Tamer, Haidar Haidar, and Laila al-Othman.

+Francophone literature includes micronouvelles (microfiction) which emerged as a recognized form from the 2000s onward, particularly in France and Quebec.
+Writers such as Jacques Fuentealba, Olivier Gechter and Laurent Berthiaume are among its contemporary practitioners.

-In the Russian-speaking world, the best known flash fiction author is Linor Goralik.
+In the Russian-speaking world, Linor Goralik is a notable flash fiction writer.

 In the southwestern Indian state of Kerala, P. K. Parakkadavu is known for his many microstories in the Malayalam language.

 Hungarian writer István Örkény is known (beside other works) for his One-Minute Stories.